-English and maths are often taught discretely.
+Subjects are usually taught discretely.
 Early synthetic phonics is taught through the Read, Write Inc. phonics scheme and early reading is supported through the Oxford Reading Tree.

 It is important to note that the requirements of the National Curriculum do not apply to children who are not of statutory school age, i.e. “rising fives”.
 They follow the Foundation Stage Curriculum which prepares them for the National Curriculum and for their later years in the school.